 Based in Melbourne, Australia, Stuart Holmes has a bold and exciting graphical style that brings fun and visual punch to his client’s projects.
-His engaging character illustrations have brought campaigns to life for a whole range of global clients.
+His quirky characters, scenes and landscapes – all carefully assembled from colorful geometric shapes – have brought campaigns to life for a whole range of global clients.

 Originally from London, Stuart trained as a graphic designer, gaining a BA from Croydon University.
 But he felt that illustration allowed him much more freedom and developed his vector graphic style, giving it added depth through clever use of shading and texture.
 His influences include Will Cotton, Walter Martin and Paloma Munoz, Patrick Caulfield, Gary Hume, Robert Rauschenberg and Peter Blake.

 Stuart’s process begins with a pencil rough for client approval before moving over to his computer to create the image.
 Adobe Illustrator is his software of choice – perfect for his vector graphic style.